BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Sharpshooter

-**ACTIVE/PASSIVE RULES**
+- **Master Archer** `ACTIVE`

-- **Master Archer** `ACTIVE` - This model only fails an In The Way Test on the roll of a natural 1.
+This model only fails an In The Way Test on the roll of a natural 1.
 Additionally, if this model slays an enemy Hero or Monster model with a shooting attack, then you may restore this model's Might to its starting value.

 </div>